Tirupati2005/TodoTaskList/README.md

 - Implement CRUD operations for tasks.
 - Handle form validation and user input.
 - Design a user-friendly interface.

+**Create a Django Project and App:-**

+--->Create a Django project
+django-admin startproject todo_list

+--->Create a Django app within the project cd todo_list python manage.py startapp base
 - Ensure data security and user authorization.

+**Define Models:-**

+In your base/models.py file, define the models for users and tasks: